jcoliz/yofi/YoFi.Tests/README.md

 It's possible that this directory could go away in the future once I have proper integration tests that run through the request/response pipeline, through application logic, all the way into the database.

+## Common

+Common Test Components.
+Application-independent componenets which may be useful in other similiar projects as well.

+## Helpers

+Application dependent helper classes which provide functionality that can be use across many tests.
+Anything that takes a dependency on a YoFi namespace is a helper, as opposed to "Common" items which take no YoFi dependency.